Paleo vs Keto Diet: Which One Is Right For You?

 Paleo vs Keto: Key Differences

-While both the Paleo and Keto diets can be used to achieve a certain outcome, the Keto diet is more rigorous and targeted, while the Paleo diet is more of a long-term lifestyle choice that can produce certain health benefits — including weight loss — but isn’t as restrictive or intense as the Keto diet.
+While both the Paleo and Keto diets can be used to achieve a certain outcome, the Keto diet is more rigorous and targeted, while the Paleo diet is more of a long-term lifestyle choice that can produce certain benefits — including weight loss — but isn’t as restrictive.
 Here are the main differences between the Paleo and the Keto diet.

 1. The Paleo Diet Isn’t Necessarily Low-Carb, High-Fat.

 The Paleo diet may restrict grains, legumes, and refined sugar, but there’s no real limit to the amount of carbs you can eat when it comes to fruit and starchy vegetables, such as squash, sweet potato, and pumpkin.
-You can also use natural sweeteners liberally on the Paleo diet, such as raw honey, coconut nectar and pure maple syrup, which are higher in carbs.
+You can also use natural sweeteners liberally on the Paleo diet, such as raw honey, coconut nectar and pure maple syrup, which contain more carbs.

 The fact that the Paleo diet has no emphasis on carb consumption means your body will almost certainly continue burning glucose as energy, unless you intentionally restrict carbs to a low enough percentage (around 5%) to enter ketosis.